pizzadudez/VladAlbert/src/content/projects/myah/index.md

   - Materialize CSS
 cover: 'myah.png'
 github: 'https://github.com/pizzadudez/MyAH'
-readme: true
+readme: false
 ---

 My hub for everything related to WoW's auction house.
-A replacement for [The Undedrmine Journal](https://theunderminejournal.com) which isn't suited for large multi-server based auction house operations and does not provide detailed enough information and predictions.
+A replacement for [The Undermine Journal](https://theunderminejournal.com) which isn't suited for large multi-server based auction house operations and does not provide detailed enough information and predictions.